Materiality

 Regional GHG emissions and intensity*2

-In FY 2022, Mizuno’s Scope 3 CO2 emissions accounted for 96.67% of its total CO2 emissions.
+In the fiscal year 2023, Mizuno’s Scope 3 CO2 emissions accounted for 96.67% of its total CO2 emissions.
 To reduce the amount of Scope 3 CO2 emissions, Mizuno is making efforts such as collaborating with Sumitomo Warehouse, which operates Mizuno’s main warehouses, to promote the installation of LED lighting, and partially advancing a modal shift in transportation between its major warehouses in Western and Eastern Japan.

-Among Scope 3, Category 1 "Purchased products and services" and Category 12 "End-of-life treatment of sold products," which together account for about 80%, were recalculated in FY 2021 using an LCA-based method, revising the traditional calculation approach.
-To reduce emissions in Category 1, Mizuno will continue to promote the use of environmentally friendly materials such as recycled and plant-based materials, while also considering additional measures for further reductions.
+Among Scope 3, Category 1 "Purchased Goods and Services" and Category 12 "End-of-Life Treatment of Sold Products," which together account for about 80%, were recalculated in the fiscal year 2021 using an LCA-based method, revising the traditional calculation approach.
+To reduce emissions in Category 1, Mizuno will continue to promote the use of environmentally friendly materials such as recycled and plant-based materials, while also collaborating with supply chain partners to consider additional measures for further reductions.

 Breakdown ratio